EvanatorM/WSAL-MC-Mod/README.md

 ---

 ## **License**
-This mod is licensed under the **MIT License**.
+This mod is licensed under the **CC0-1.0 license**.
 That means you can use it, change it, whatever—just don’t sue us, ya fat baby.

 ---